facebookarchive/LogDevice/docs/ldquery.md

 | filter\_version | long | Read session version.
 This is bumped every time parameters (start, until, SCD, etc.) are changed by the client. |

 ## cluster\_state
 Fetches the state of the gossip-based failure detector from the nodes of the cluster.
-When the status column is OK, the nodes\_state column contains a string-representation of the cluster state as seen by the node, as comma-separated list of elements of the form <node\_id>:{A\|D}, where A means alive and D means dead. eg: N1:A,N2:A,N3:D,N4:A.  When the status is anything but OK, it means the request failed for this node, and it may be dead itself.
+When the status column is OK, the dead\_nodes column contains a list of dead nodes as seen by the node in question.
+When status is OK, the unhealthy\_nodes column contains a list of unhealthy nodes as seen by the node in question.
+When status is OK, the overloaded\_nodes column contains a list of overloaded nodes as seen by the node in question.
+When the status is anything but OK, it means the request failed for this node, and it may be dead itself.

 |   Column   |   Type   |   Description   |
 |------------|:--------:|-----------------|